AnClark/faust-vst/README.md

 system that seems appropriate.
 For instance:

     unzip vstsdk360_22_11_2013_build_100.zip
+    sudo mkdir -p /usr/local/src
-    mv 'VST3 SDK' vstsdk
+    sudo mv 'VST3 SDK' /usr/local/src/vstsdk
-    sudo mv vstsdk /usr/local/src

 The name of the zip file and the package directory will of course vary with the version of the SDK you downloaded; at the time of this writing, VST SDK 3.6.0 is the current version.

-The distributed Makefile and the faust2faustvst script assume that you have the SDK files installed in /usr/local/src/vstsdk, as indicated above.
-If you keep them elsewhere then you'll have to adjust the SDK variable in these files accordingly.
+The faust-vst Makefile will look for the SDK files in some common locations (including the /usr/local/src/vstsdk path suggested above) and configure itself and the faust2faustvst script accordingly at build time.
+If it gets this wrong or cannot find the files then you can also set the location explicitly when invoking make:

+    make SDK=/path/to/the/SDK

+You should specify an absolute path there; the Makefile will most likely work with a relative path as well, but then you'll always have to run faust2faustvst from the same directory.

 Installation
 ------------

-Make sure that you have the VST SDK installed in the appropriate location, then run `make` and `make install`.
+Make sure that you have the VST SDK installed in an appropriate location, as discussed above, then run `make` and `make install`.
 The latter will install the compiled plugins under /usr/local/lib/vst by default; you need root access or administrator privileges to be able to do that.
 Instead, you can also install the plugins in your personal VST plugin folder (e.g., ~/.vst on Linux):

     make install vstlibdir=~/.vst